thibault-Merelle/Ansible/README.md

 # Flask server with ansible :

-Creates an ansible playbook allowing to deploy a simple application on a VM
+Creates an ansible playbook allowing to deploy a simple Flask application on a VM (with PostgreSQL db localy)

 # Specifications: